joejstuart/infra-deployments/components/ci/github-notifier/README.md

-### Github-app is an operator that watches taskRuns and reports the results back to Github.
+### Github-notifier is an operator that watches taskRuns and reports the results back to Github.

 #### Usage
 The operator watches all taskRuns on a cluster.
 When a taskRun completes,